9 min read

 The homogenization problem isn't coming from AI amplifying authentic perspectives.
 It's coming from AI being used as a substitute for one.
 When someone prompts an AI tool to "write a LinkedIn post about leadership" without a specific point of view as the starting material, the output is predictably generic.
 But that's a workflow failure, not an AI failure.

-The deeper threat to executive voice is not too much AI—it's too little consistency.
+The deeper threat to executive voice is not too much AIβ€”it's too little consistency.
 Most executives have genuinely distinctive perspectives.
 They've seen things, concluded things, developed opinions that most of their peers haven't.
 But those perspectives are invisible because the production burden of consistent content creation is too high to sustain alongside an actual executive role.

-The CMI B2B 2025 report finds that 81% of B2B marketers now use generative AI for content—but only 19% have integrated it meaningfully into workflows and only 4% highly trust outputs.
+The CMI B2B 2025 report finds that 76% of B2B marketers now use generative AI for contentβ€”yet most still report low trust in the outputs and limited meaningful integration into their workflows.
 The widespread adoption hasn't solved the voice problem because most people are using the tool in the one way that produces voice-flattening results: asking it to generate content cold, without a real perspective as the input.

-Framework: AI as Voice Amplifier — Before and After
+Framework: AI as Voice Amplifier β€” Before and After

 Without AI amplification